-Local funding must meet are required to provide a minimum-10% non-OCTA match for all Project V components (see section 5.3 for instances where a higher match may be required for operations and maintenance) ten percent match requirement for the entire capital project comprised of any combination of private contributions, advertising revenues, and local discretionary funds.
+Local funding are required to provide a minimum10% non-OCTA match for all Project V components (see section 5.3 for instances where a higher match may be required for operations and maintenance).
 The match may be comprised of any combination of private contributions, advertising revenues, local discretionary funds and farebox revenue.
 Farebox revenue cannot be used for capital match.
 The match may not be made up of in-kind services.
-Capital match funding commitments in excess of ten percent are eligible for additional points seoring.
+Capital match funding commitments in excess of ten percent are eligible for additional points.
 The OCTA contribution for Operations and Maintenance will not exceed \$9 per boarding, therefore actual match provided by the local agency may be greater than 10% depending on the ridership.
-Match funding Agency match commitments will be incorporated into the master-funding agreement.
+Agency match commitments will be incorporated into the funding agreement.

-6.0 7.0 Eligibility Requirements
+7.0 Eligibility Requirements